Poet's Word: 2018: five-year-old season

 On 28 July Poet's Word, with Doyle in the saddle, was one of seven horses to contest the 68th running of the King George VI and Queen Elizabeth Stakes over one and a half miles at Ascot.
-He started the 7/4 second favourite behind his stablemate Crystal Ocean with the other fancied runners being Coronet Stakes, Hydrangea, Rostropovich (Dee Stakes), Salouen (runner-up in the Coronation Cup) and Desert Encounter.
+He started the 7/4 second favourite behind his stablemate Crystal Ocean with the other fancied runners being Coronet, Hydrangea, Rostropovich (Dee Stakes), Salouen (runner-up in the Coronation Cup) and Desert Encounter.
 After racing towards the rear of the field, Poet's Word produced a sustained run on the outside in the straight, overhauled Crystal Ocean inside the final furlong, and won by a neck.
 His win was a record sixth in the race for Stoute, after Shergar, Opera House, Golan, Conduit and Harbinger.
 James Doyle commented "He's a true warrior.
 Everything he does, he's so professional and he responds really well.
 I just had to be patient...
 I had to be brave and attack late and he’s helped me out.
 He's the real star today".

 Poet's Word was dropped back in distance at York on 22 August and started 8/5 favourite for the International Stakes in which he faced the leading three-year-olds Roaring Lion and Saxon Warrior.
 After tracking the leaders Doyle found himself boxed in when the field tracked right to race up the stands-side in the straight.
 He quickly obtained a clear run but was unable to make any impression on the leader Roaring Lion and was beaten just over three lengths into second place.